4 Amazing Seafood Places in South Carolina | Alina Andras | NewsBreak Original

 - Hank's Seafood Restaurant, Charleston

 What do you think about these amazing seafood spots in South Carolina?
 Have you ever been to any of them before?
-If you have already tried their food, what was your impression?
+If you have already tried their food, what was your impression and how would you rate your experience?
 Did you enjoy the food and the service?
 What about the atmosphere?
-Would you recommend other people to visit these seafood spots if they happen to live in the area?
-Feel free to share your honest thoughts in the comment section down below and make sure to include your favorite seafood places too, so more people can learn about them and even pay them a visit next time they are around.
+Would you recommend other people to try these seafood places in South Carolina if they happen to live in the area?
+Feel free to share your honest thoughts in the comment section down below and make sure to include your favorite seafood places as well, so more people can learn about them and maybe even pay them a visit next time they are in the area and are craving some seafood.
 If you are a local then even better as we would love to hear your personal recommendations when it comes to eating well in South Carolina so definitely leave your suggestions below.

-Last but not least, if you liked reading this article and you think it is useful in any way, don't forget to share it on social media and even send it to your loved ones that live in South Carolina or plan on traveling there soon.
-This way, more people can find out about these amazing places and can get to try their delicious food.
+Last but not least, if you liked reading this article and you think it is useful in any way, don't forget to share it on social media and even send it to your loved ones that live in South Carolina or plan on traveling there in the near future.
+This way, more people can find out about these amazing seafood places and can get to try their delicious food.